Dr. Lynette Hinings-Marshall

 I love this transnational life of blurring, changing landscapes but it seems that adjusting to new experiences overwhelms the past for just a while before I am re-centred.
 Then everything is too familiar, and I am ready for another adventure.
 Perhaps there will come a time when, during this transition time before our next destination is known, I will no longer feel as I do today – unshielded, permeable, and uncertain.

 Since Lynette Hinings-Marshall swapped a successful corporate life in Australia for her own tourism school in the United States she has lived in nine countries.
-Lynette now splits her time between San Diego, California and the Mornington Peninsula in Australia, and is a creative arts PhD student at Deakin University.
+Lynette now splits her time between San Diego, California and the Mornington Peninsula in Australia, and received her PhD from Deakin University.